 In terms of enjoyment, VR is absolutely one of the greatest ways to enjoy playing video games.
-The drive to become fully immersed with your gaming experience is one shared by millions for many years, and this can now become a (virtual!) reality.
+The drive to become fully immersed in your gaming experience is one shared by millions for many years, and this can now become a (virtual!) reality.

-If you aren’t too prone to motion sickness or eye glare -you often forget about everything in real life, as you become caught up in the stories that you used to only be able to view through a screen.
+If you aren’t too prone to motion sickness or eye glare -you often forget about everything in real life as you become caught up in the stories that you used to only be able to view through a screen.

 So, to sum things up, streaming VR on Twitch is absolutely something that should be considered and it can be a thoroughly enjoyable experience.

 Playing games has become one of the staples of the VR world, and even though it is still a relatively new technology in the grand scheme of things, there have been many VR games that will define the product’s history, transcending PC and even console gaming.